bingusware/client/README.md

 ## Building
 - Run `recompile` and `reobfuscate`
-- Head into `/reobf/minecraft` and put zip everything in it into the root of a *zip* file
+- Head into `/reobf/minecraft` and put everything in it into the root of a *zip* file
 - Now you can patch the jar

 ## Patching